-Area housing has been unaffordable and increasingly hard to find for years.
+Area housing has been nearly unaffordable and increasingly hard to find for years.
 The pandemic exacerbated this crisis, pushing the number of clients seeking help from HPC to never-seen-before levels.
 The people struggling to find a place to live include seniors, working parents, families, and locally employed professionals.
 What do we hear?
 “My rental has been sold and I have to be out within 30 days.
 Where can I go and how can you help me?”
-The answer is a gutting one: There simply are no available rentals on the Lower and Outer Cape.
+The answer is a gutting one: There simply are very limited rentals on the Lower and Outer Cape.

 Solving this problem—which is both serious and escalating—requires the involvement of both seasonal and year-round residents.
-We need creative input from residents, local businesses, Realtors, housing developers, community agencies, and our towns.
+We need creative input from residents, local businesses, realtors, housing developers, community agencies, and our towns.
 We need to develop short-term solutions quickly while we work on longer-term sustainable plans.
 The only way to profoundly change this trajectory is for all of us, including new homeowners, to act.

 You can help by donating to HPC to support our work, or by visiting www.lowercapehousing.org, our joint resource center with the Community Development Partnership, which provides information about a variety of free services related to the housing crisis.